Understanding What Is Involved

 Don’t Go Cold Turkey.
 Do Go to a Treatment Center.

-Many people—especially those who believe they can give up drugs or alcohol whenever they want—think they can deal with their substance use by quitting cold turkey.
+Many people—especially those who believe they can give up drugs or alcohol whenever they choose and think they can deal with their substance use by quitting cold turkey.
 After all, if they have everything under control, stopping on a dime should be easy-peasy, right?

 Well, probably not.